alercebroker/api_docs/source/catshtm.rst

 Available catalogs:
 -------------------

-For catalogs that do not have a value listed, the default radius is 50 arcsec.
+For catalogs that have a value listed, this value is the radius used for cone search and cross-match.
+Otherwise, the default radius of 50 arcsec is used.

 * AAVSO_VSX
 * AKARI